 15. If a member of a crew should fall out of their boat it is essential that the crew stop and help.
 Following crews must take avoiding action.

-16. First Aid facilities are available at Auriol Kensington RC and the Boathouses at Barnes Bridge.
+16. First Aid facilities are available at Auriol Kensington RC and Chiswick Pier House.
 Points for best access by ambulances are also shown on the course safety map.

 17. Crews are advised to carry a mobile phone.
 Safety cover will be provided by the event until half an hour after the last crew has completed the course.
 If a crew has to contact the emergency services, they should dial 999 and ask for the COASTGUARD.

 19. Non-Tideway crews must make prior arrangements direct with their intended host club regarding availability of changing and boating facilities.
 These can be limited and host clubs may be unable to cater for unexpected visiting crews.

-20. Prior to racing all crews must collect their numbers from Race Control at Auriol Kensington RC.
-Race Control will be open for the collection of numbers from 9:30am on race day.
-The paper numbers must be pinned on the back of the bowman (racing vest and warm up top) and the back of the cox.
-They must be visible at all times when marshalling and racing.
+20. Prior to racing all crews must collect their numbers from registration at Auriol Kensington RC.
+Registration will be open for the collection of numbers from 08.00 on race day.
+The paper numbers must be pinned on the back of the bowman and the back of the cox so as to be visible at all times when marshalling and racing.
 Plastic (“Empacher”) Numbers are provided for attachment to the bows of the boat.
 The adhesive numbers are for the bow of the boat on the saxboard below bow persons seat.
 The bow number should be securely fixed and any numbers lost for whatever reason will mean the forfeit of the £10:00 deposit.

 21. Competitors who have not paid their Entry Fees will not be issued with their crew numbers and will not be permitted to race.